ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide-ats-2/test-run-configuration.md

 ---
-title: "Test Run Configuration"
+title: "Job Configuration"
 space: "ATS Add-On"
 parent: "Test Run"
 ---
-## Test Run Configuration
+## Job Configuration

 To run an existing test, you have to open the test case or test suite by clicking its name in the repository.